Alaska Association of School Board’s School Climate and Connectedness Survey (SCCS)

 Anvil City Science Academy - ACSA Parent Survey

-Migrant Education Tutoring
+Migrant Education Annual Survey

 Nome Public Schools, in active partnership with families and the community, educates and inspires students to become successful and responsible global citizens in an environment that represents our rich cultural diversities and local traditions.